ZigZagframework/zigzag_framework/README.md

-# Robustness of Deep Learning-based Vulnerability Detectors #
+# Towards Making Deep Learning-based Vulnerability Detectors Robust

 We propose the ZigZag framework to improve the robustness of existing deep learning-based detectors.
 The key idea is to seperate feature learning from classifier learning, which makes the learned features and classifiers “constant” to code transformations.